 Ozempic, Wegovy, Mounjaro and Other GLP-1 Drugs

-GLP-1 receptor agonists — sold as Ozempic, Wegovy, Mounjaro, Zepbound, Rybelsus, and Saxenda — have been prescribed to more than 30 million Americans for diabetes and weight loss.
-Patients are now reporting severe gastrointestinal injuries (gastroparesis, intestinal obstruction, ileus), a sudden form of vision loss called NAION, and blood clotting events.
+GLP-1 receptor agonists — sold as Ozempic, Wegovy, Mounjaro, Zepbound, Rybelsus, Trulicity, Saxenda, and Victoza — have been prescribed to more than 30 million Americans for diabetes and weight loss.
+Patients are now reporting severe gastrointestinal injuries (gastroparesis, intestinal obstruction, ileus), a sudden form of vision loss called NAION, gallbladder disease, and blood-clotting events.
 Two separate federal MDLs are now consolidating thousands of cases.
-Learn more about Ozempic and GLP-1 claims →

 Depo-Provera (Brain Tumors / Meningioma)